+How to Remotely Connect to the MySQL Database

+>

-The MySQL Hostname is the location of your MySQL server and database.
-This information is needed whenever you need to remotely connect to your MySQL server.
-Localhost is used by default as the hostname provided that you are accessing your database on the same server where your application is, like WordPress.
-For a WordPress site, your hostname is found in your directory root’s wp-config.php file.
+> The MySQL Hostname is the location of your MySQL server and database.
+This information is needed to connect to your MySQL server remotely.
+Localhost is used by default as the hostname.
+You are accessing your database on the same server where your application is, like WordPress.
+Your hostname is found in your directory root’s wp-config.php file for a WordPress site.

+>

-To remotely access the database, you may want to use your server IP address or server name instead of localhost to initiate a connection.
+> To remotely access the database, you may want to use your server IP address or server name instead of localhost to initiate a connection.

+>

-The cPanel has a feature that allows you to restore a MySQL Database backup.
-The instructions on restoring a MySQL backup are outlined in this article, Download and Restore MySQL Database Backup.
+> The cPanel has a feature to restore a MySQL Database backup.
+This article outlines the instructions on restoring a MySQL backup: Download and Restore MySQL Database Backup.

+>

-Alternatively, you also have the option to do a restoration through your cPanel’s phpMyAdmin by importing your backed-up MySQL database file.
+> Alternatively, you also have the option to do a restoration through your cPanel’s phpMyAdmin by importing your backed-up MySQL database file.
 Please refer to the article below for instructions.
 A video guide is also included in the article to assist you with the whole process.